kubernetes/enhancements/keps/sig-node/1898-hardened-exec/README.md

 <<[UNRESOLVED]>>

+Alternative options for protecting websockets at the expense of introducing a breaking change:

-OPTIONAL: As extra protection against redirect attacks, we could use a similar trick as is used for providing the bearer token as an extra sub-protocol: https://github.com/kubernetes/kubernetes/blob/21953d15ea48972f20a8de29d58bd5ce6d913914/staging/src/k8s.io/apiserver/pkg/authentication/request/websocket/protocol.go#L37-L38
+1. As extra protection against redirect attacks, we could use a similar trick as is used for providing the bearer token as an extra sub-protocol: https://github.com/kubernetes/kubernetes/blob/21953d15ea48972f20a8de29d58bd5ce6d913914/staging/src/k8s.io/apiserver/pkg/authentication/request/websocket/protocol.go#L37-L38
 In this case, we could take a hash of the request options and provide the hash as an additional sub-protocol.
 Then, the exec handler would need to validate that the request options matched the hash value in the sub-protocol.

+2. Approve the exec params with a separate POST request.
+For example, the client issues a POST to `.../exec/token` with the exec params included in the request body.
+The response includes a token that must be included in the GET exec params.
+Implementation options include caching a single-use token (similar to how CRI streaming requests work), or signing the request params.

+3. The initial websocket request only opens the websocket protocol stream, and a subsequent request must be sent over the websocket to initiate the actual GET request.

 <<[/UNRESOLVED]>>

 ### Client Changes

 Kubernetes clients (except websocket clients) will need to be updated to provide the request options in the POST body before the `HardenedExecRequests` feature can graduate to Beta.
+Clients must continue providing parameters as query parameters in addition to the request body for backwards compatibility with older API servers.
 See [1.
-Require options to be included in the POST request body.](#1-require-options-to-be-included-in-the-post-request-body) for the requirements.
+Require options to be included in the POST request body](#1-require-options-to-be-included-in-the-post-request-body) for the requirements.

 ### Risks and Mitigations